-Scrambled eggs that are fluffy and buttery and done, start to finish, in just 10 minutes.
+And here you go.
+Scrambled eggs that are fluffy and buttery and on the table, start to finish, in just 10 minutes.
 Weekday mornings just got a whole lot better.
 Oh, and in the video below, Lucinda plops in a heaping spoon of cottage cheese, which adds a nice creaminess.
 It’s your call if you want to add it.–Angie Zoobkoff

 - 3 large eggs

 - 1/8 to 1/4 teaspoon coarse salt, or to taste

 - 1 tablespoon (1/2 oz) unsalted butter

 - In a medium bowl, gently whisk together the eggs and salt until fully incorporated, about 1 minute.

 - In a medium nonstick skillet over medium-high heat, melt the butter.
 When the butter has melted and the foam subsides, pour the eggs into the pan.
 As the eggs begin to set along the edges, use a spatula to pull them to the center of the pan and tilt to draw any uncooked egg out to the edge of the pan.
 Turn the scrambled eggs over a few times until they’re no longer runny but are still a little wet, about 1 minute.

 - Transfer the eggs to a warm plate, sprinkle with chives, if you like, and serve.

 Mad Hungry FamilyBuy On Amazon